 The white and brown sugar create an almost sticky exterior that really mimics the thick and gooey nature of brownie batter.

-I brought only about a handful home with me, because no one wants to be the person who takes the last little bit… But trust me when I tell you, you’ll want to be that person.
+Whenever I bring this places, I usually bring about a handful home with me, because no one wants to be the person who takes the last little bit (unless it’s a toddler)… But trust me when I tell you, you’ll want to be that person.

 Brownie Batter Puppy Chow

 - 1 12.8-oz box (362g) Chocolate Chex® cereal1

 - ½ cup (100g) firmly packed light brown sugar